shinjir0u/todoList/README.md

-# Web Template
+#ToDoList

-    This is to serve as a template for a web project that uses webpack for bundling.
+    This project is to develop a todo list web application while utilizing OOP and SOLID concepts.
-    Simply use this as a template during git repository creation to get a pre-setup project environment with webpack.